railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 in :guilabel:`Company`.
 You can then create a new user of the Open ERP system linked to this employee by filling in a new :guilabel:`User` form through the :guilabel:`User` field.

-Even if the employee isn't a user, it's best if you create a system access for most of your staff just so that you can control their access rights from the outset (and you can do that through this field if you need to).
+Even if the employee is not a user, it is best if you create a system access for most of your staff just so that you can control their access rights from the outset (and you can do that through this field if you need to).